- Additive Manufacturing Processes

 Shielding gases in arc and plasma additive manufacturing processes

 Air, hydrocarbons and moisture will lead to distortion.
-To avoid the chemical reaction heated metal has when in contact with elements like oxygen and nitrogen, gases are applied to protect the hot substrate against the ambient atmosphere.
-This protective shield of gas keeps the quality of the weld joint from being mared by the chemical reaction.
-The metallurgical properties of the component are maintained or in some cases even improved when deoxidizers are added to the weld.
+To avoid the chemical reaction experienced by heated metal when in contact with elements like oxygen and nitrogen, gases are applied to protect the hot substrate against the ambient atmosphere.
+This protective shield of gas ensures that the quality of the weld joint is not marred by the chemical reaction.
+The metallurgical properties of the component are maintained or in some cases even improved when deoxidisers are added to the weld.

 Tried-and tested MIG/MAG welding gases help improve mechanical properties

 Argon, helium and mixtures thereof are the preferred process gases for MIG/MAG welding and plasma additive manufacturing.
 Active components such as CO2, O2, N2 or H2 can be added to fine-tune material properties.
-With its long-standing expertise in all welding, cutting, heating and surfacing applications, Linde can advise you on choosing the right gases and mixtures for your individual arc and plasma additive manufacturing project.
+With its long-standing expertise in all welding, cutting, heating and surfacing applications, Linde can help you choose the right gases and mixtures for your arc and plasma additive manufacturing projects.
 We deliver a range of tried-and-tested MIG/MAG welding gases under our CORGON®, CRONIGON® and VARIGON® families.
-Mixes that have been designed to bring you the full benefits like continuity, speed, comparative freedom from distortion coupled with the reliability of automatic welding with the versatility and control of manual welding.
+These mixes have been designed to enable you to combine the benefits of automatic welding, which include continuity, speed, comparative freedom from distortion and reliability, with the versatility and control of manual welding.

-Latest research shows: additional cooling gas enhances grain structure and size
+Additional cooling gas enhances grain structure and size according to latest research

-In cooperation with a research team from the University of Technology, Departement of Production Technology in Ilmenau, Germany, a novel strategy of gas in cooling in context of additive manufacturing was tested to avoid the high heat accumulation in the top layers of the workpiece.
-Experimental trials with argon, hydrogen and nitrogen were carried out, proving the significant influence of cooling gas on the temperature during the GMAW additive manufacturing building process.
-The best results were achieved with nitrogen and hydrogen, which led to a higly effective cooling process.
-Hence, grain structure and size can be modelled to a homogenous microstructure by the composition of the gas.
+In cooperation with a research team from the Department of Production Technology at Ilmenau University of Technology in Germany, a novel additive manufacturing gas cooling strategy was tested to avoid high heat accumulation in the top layers of the workpiece.
+Experimental trials with argon, hydrogen and nitrogen were carried out, proving the significant influence of cooling gas on the temperature during the gas metal arc welding (GMAW) additive manufacturing building process.
+The best results were achieved with nitrogen and hydrogen, which led to a highly effective cooling process.
+Hence, grain structure and size can be modelled to a homogenous microstructure with the right gas composition.

 Profit from Linde’s technical knowledge and industry experience

-As the deposition conditions such as temperature and protective atmosphere are key determants for the layer quality, our application experts can also advise you on the choice of shield gas, desirable shielding gas flow and other operating parameters best suited to your needs, also supporting you with the equipment and gas management services you need.
-We’d be glad to help you optimise all your gas-related procedures.
+As the deposition conditions such as temperature and protective atmosphere are key determinants for the layer quality, our application experts can also advise you on the choice of shield gas, a desirable shielding gas flow and other operating parameters best suited to your needs, also supporting you with the equipment and gas management services you need.
+We would be glad to help you optimise all your gas-related procedures.
 In addition, we offer safety training and preventive maintenance.

 Linde solutions for arc processes at a glance: